 - powdered sugar

 - Crisco (or another brand of white vegetable shortening)

 - vanilla extract (or any flavor you prefer, such as almond extract)

 - meringue powder

 You will never get a clean and fluffy pure white frosting using butter.
 Butter will always give it that tinge of yellow and it will look off-white.
-The trick is also to use CLEAR WHITE VANILLA.
+If you really want a fluffy white frosting, the trick is also to use CLEAR VANILLA (affiliate link).

 This shortening frosting is made in two parts so you have to be a little patient with the whipping time, but trust me, it's worth it!
 The end result is the lightest and most airy frosting you've ever had!
 The secret lies in all that whipping.
 And everyone agrees, it's not too sweet, as frosting can often be.